sunimp/EVMKit/README.md

 ## Blockchains supported

 Any EVM blockchain that supports the Ethereum's RPC API and has an Etherscan-like block explorer can be easily integrated to your wallet using `EvmKit.Swift`.
-The following blockchains are currently integrated to `Unstoppable Wallet`:
+The following blockchains are currently integrated:

 - Ethereum
 - Binance Smart Chain